 I think the Lord likes to see me being frugal, looking forward to a purchase or saving for that “rainy day” that always threatens to cloud my future.
-He knows items that trigger memories are good things to reflect on and even keep.
+He also knows items that produce fond memories are good things to reflect on and even keep.

 GET RID OF THIS!

-Unfortunately, some of those random "bolts and screws and keys" keep rolling around in the drawers of my mind.
+Unfortunately, some of those random "bolts and screws and keys" of sorrow, rage, and shame keep rolling around in the drawers of my mind.

-So the Lord continues to pull them out for me.
-He sorts out all of those other useless papers and memories too.
+So the Lord continues to pull them out of my life for me.
+And He helps me sort through all of those other useless papers and memories too.
 He tells this child of His that He knows it’s time to let them go out with the garbage.